Abominable (2019 film): Home media

 Abominable was released on digital and Movies Anywhere by Universal Pictures Home Entertainment on December 3, 2019, with Blu-ray, 4K Ultra HD and DVD releases following on December 17.
-All releases included two short films like Show and Tell, an short focusing on Everest showing the Yetis of the human life, animated by Company 3 Animation, and Marooned, which had previously been screened at the 2019 Annecy International Animated Film Festival and as part of a cross-promotion between DreamWorks Animation and AMC Theatres.
+All releases included two short films like Show and Tell, a short focusing on Everest showing the Yetis of the human life, animated by Company 3 Animation, and Marooned, which had previously been screened at the 2019 Annecy International Animated Film Festival and as part of a cross-promotion between DreamWorks Animation and AMC Theatres.
 The 4K Ultra HD version additionally uses HDR10+, making it Universal's second animated film to use the format after The Secret Life of Pets 2 and their sixth film overall.

 Reception

 Box office

 Abominable has grossed $60.8 million in the United States and Canada, and $127.9 million in other territories, for a worldwide total of $188.7 million, against a production budget of $75 million.

 In the United States and Canada, the film was projected to gross $17–20 million from 4,200 theaters in its opening weekend.
 The film made $5.7 million on its first day, including $650,000 from Thursday night previews.
 It went on to debut to $20.9 million, finishing first at the box office and marking the best opening for an original animated film of 2019.
 The film made $12 million in its second weekend, finishing second behind newcomer Joker.